arpitbbhayani/articles/blogs/image-steganography.md

 # Image Steganography

-Images are an excellent medium for concealing information because they provide a high degree of redundancy - which means that there are lots of bits that provide accuracy far greater than necessary for object's use (display).
-Steganography techniques exploit these redundant bits to hide the information/payload by altering them in such a way that alterations cannot be detected easily.
+Images are an excellent medium for concealing information because they provide a high degree of redundancy - which means that there are lots of bits that are there to provide accuracy far greater than necessary for object's use (or display).
+Steganography techniques exploit these redundant bits to hide the information/payload by altering them in such a way that alterations cannot be detected easily by humans or computers.

 ## Color depth and definition